gruntwork-io/docs/_docs-sources/pipelines/hello-world/index.md

 - Valid [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for a user with AdministratorAccess to the AWS account mentioned above
 - [Boilerplate](https://github.com/gruntwork-io/boilerplate#install) installed on your system (requires Gruntwork subscription)
 - [Terragrunt](https://terragrunt.gruntwork.io/) installed on your system
-- A [classic GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) with `repo` scopes and access to Gruntwork modules
+- A [classic GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) with `repo` and `workflow` scopes and access to Gruntwork modules

 :::info
 To create a classic GitHub PAT, go to https://github.com/settings/profile, click on `Developer Settings`, then `Personal access tokens`, then `Tokens (classic)`, then `Generate new token (classic)`.
 In the "Note" field, enter "Gruntwork Pipelines POC" (or something similar), select the `repo` and `workflow` scope checkboxes, then click `Generate token`.
 Keep your token handy; we'll be using it shortly.